GLOBAL MARKETS-Global stocks fall, dollar rallies as weak China data disappoints

 Banks were the biggest fallers in the euro zone on Tuesday after Italy approved a one-off 40% tax on banks' profits from higher interest rates.

-"Part of this longer-term dollar-weakness narrative rests on capital shifting out of the U.S. and away from U.S. stocks to the value plays like European banks," Nelson said, adding that the bank tax "doesn't help".
+"Part of this longer-term dollar-weakness narrative rests on capital shifting out of the U.S. and away from U.S. stocks to the value plays like European banks," Nelson said, adding that the bank tax "doesn't help" such flows.

 U.S. and European bond yields fell, reversing some of the increases seen over the last week.

-Global investors are keenly awaiting Thursday's U.S. inflation figures for July, which will be a key input into the Federal Reserve's next interest rate decision in September.
+Global investors were also waiting for Thursday's U.S. inflation figures, which will be a key input into the Federal Reserve's next interest rate decision in September.

-U.S. inflation likely accelerated slightly in July to 3.3% year on year, while the core rate was likely unchanged at 4.8%, according to a Reuters poll of economists.
+U.S. inflation likely accelerated slightly to 3.3% year on year in July, while the core rate was likely unchanged at 4.8%, according to a Reuters poll of economists.

 Headline inflation peaked at 9.1% in June 2022 but stood at 3% in June 2023.